atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Research need:** The committee encourages the transportation industry to broaden its testing of color and contrast of typical construction materials and to include pedestrians with vision impairments in the development of standards.
 Work performed at The Lighthouse in New York City and research by Bentzen et al. (1994) can provide a useful basis for future research.

-#### X02.5.8 Pedestrian Overpasses and Underpasses
+##### X02.5.8 Pedestrian Overpasses and Underpasses

+###### X02.5.8.1 General

-**X02.5.8.1 General.** Where pedestrian overpasses and underpasses are provided to cross public rights-of-ways, each shall meet the requirements set forth in this section.
+Where pedestrian overpasses and underpasses are provided to cross public rights-of-ways, each shall meet the requirements set forth in this section.

+###### X02.5.8.2****Pedestrian access route

-**X02.5.8.2****Pedestrian access route.** Where pedestrian overpasses and underpasses are provided as a primary means to cross a street, they must have continuous *pedestrian access routes* and shall provide an accessible connection to adjacent pedestrian facilities.
+Where pedestrian overpasses and underpasses are provided as a primary means to cross a street, they must have continuous *pedestrian access routes* and shall provide an accessible connection to adjacent pedestrian facilities.
 When the continuous pedestrian access route of an overpass or underpass requires a *ramp* (i.e. with a *grade* greater than 1:20) and the vertical rise is greater than five feet, an elevator complying with proposed ADAAG Section 407.2 is required.

+###### X02.5.8.3 Stairs

-**X02.5.8.3 Stairs.** Stairs, when provided, shall comply with proposed ADAAG Section 504.
+Stairs, when provided, shall comply with proposed ADAAG Section 504.

+###### X02.5.8.4 Signs

-**X02.5.8.4 Signs.** Signs, where provided, shall be both tactile and visual and shall comply with proposed ADAAG Section 703.2.
+Signs, where provided, shall be both tactile and visual and shall comply with proposed ADAAG Section 703.2.

-**X02.5.8.5 Lighting. **Reserved.
+###### X02.5.8.5 Lighting

+Reserved.

 ***Advisory:****When artificial lighting is used to illuminate a pedestrian underpass, variable level lighting should be considered to maximize accessibility for persons with low vision.
 The difference between external lighting conditions and those in the overpass or underpass should be limited.
 Extreme differences in illumination levels can result in temporarily blinding individuals whose eyes adapt slowly to lighting changes.*